Mobile Website Design: 15 Examples and Best Practices

 There’s more to mobile web design than just a shrunken-down version of your desktop site.
 A good mobile website requires some adjustment to be made, resulting in an clean, to-the-point design, which will improve your user experience.

-If you’re building your site on Wix, you can rest assured that all the website templates come with a fully optimized, built-in mobile version.
+If you’re building your site on Wix, you can rest assured that all the website templates come with a fully optimized, built-in mobile version, automatically making your website mobile.
 In addition, your site will automatically be converted into a mobile-friendly view with optimized font sizes, images, and more.

-The following practices can help you take your mobile website optimization even further:
+The following practices can help you make your website mobile:

 Utilize CTAs: Without the luxury of a mouse and a keyboard, mobile navigation is performed with our fingertips.
 This requires navigation to be extremely prominent and always within reach.
 Your call-to-actions and other buttons should stand out, be easy to click and strategically placed.